lexicalunit/druid_config/README.md

 ### Resolution

 The JVM setting `-XX:MaxDirectMemorySize` on the historical nodes must be at least as big as `druid.processing.numThreads * druid.processing.buffer.sizeBytes`.

+Explanation from Fangjin:

+    The intermediate buffer is a block of off-heap memory used to hold intermediate results for computation (one of the biggest users of this buffer is topN queries).
+For example, if you need to compute aggregates for every dimension value in a topN dimension with very high cardinality, you may require a lot of memory to store these results.
+Using off-heap memory bounds the total resources used so we don't overflow the heap for computations, something that is likely without bounds when there are numerous concurrent queries.
+Because of the limited memory available on your nodes, you do have a make a tradeoff of how this memory gets used for various things.
+Druid needs some manual configuration for resource distribution right now and we hope this gets easier in the future.